lukamac/tasi-deeploy-demo/README.md

+## Structure

+- `cmake`: extra cmake files
+- `gen`: all the generated files will go here - C and hex files
+- `kernel`: custom C kernel implementations
+- `networks`: onnx networks and test input/output files for code generation
+- `scripts`: python scripts for code and test generation
+- `test`: C files necessary to build a full test app
+- `third_party`: third party libraries
+- `util`: utility C files

+## Docker

 In this demo we will use the prebuilt docker image of Deeploy to circumvent installing the necessary toolchain and emulation.

-## Docker

 ### Building the image